-For eligible students, the university operates a 'reduced tuition fee scheme' which has the objective of encouraging doctoral students to complete their studies within four years for those studying on a full-time basis and six years for those studying on a part-time basis.
+For eligible students, the university operates a 'reduced tuition fee scheme' which has the objective of encouraging full time doctoral students to complete their studies within four years and part-time students within six years.

-The scheme applies to eligible students entering their fourth year of full-time study or their sixth/seventh year of part-time study from the 1 August 2015 onwards.
-A student can only benefit from this scheme once during the course of their studies.
+The scheme open to eligible students entering their fourth year of full-time study or their sixth/seventh year of part-time study from the 1 August 2015 onwards.
+A student can only benefit from this scheme once during their studies.